lfgberg/lfgberg.org/content/posts/deloitte23.md

 tags: ["CTF", "Writeup"]
 ---

 This was my first time participating in Deloitte's Cyber Threat Competition, which consists of two parts.
 The first round consisted of a brief multiple choice quiz on security and business topics, and a CTF, which I'll be walking through in this post.
 The top four participants from each participating school are invited to attend round 2 at Deloitte University.
+I was able to place 9th out of 160 participants, completing all but 2 challenges within the given timeframe.

 ## Introduction Challenge